Data Processing Agreement

 Upon termination of the Service, the Controller has a 90-day window to request an export of all personal data in a standard machine-readable format (CSV or JSON).

 After the 90-day export window, the Processor shall permanently and irreversibly delete all personal data from its systems, including backups, unless retention is required by applicable law.
 The Processor shall certify deletion in writing upon the Controller's request.
+Where a BAA is in effect, the return-or-destruction provisions of the BAA control with respect to PHI.

 11. Audit Rights